-The importance of the recognition that the economy of Wrexham and North East Wales is strongly orientated towards Merseyside, is an important first step towards promoting growth in both areas, provided the infrastructure reflects this fact.
+The importance of the recognition that the economy of, for instance, Wrexham and North East Wales is strongly orientated towards Merseyside, is an important first step towards promoting growth in both areas, provided the infrastructure reflects this fact.
 Likewise the North Wales Coast, and easy access to Liverpool Airport, with its preponderance of budget airlines, presents an ideal opportunity to expand tourism.

 Borderlands Line:- In addition we are supportive of improvements in both service and infrastructure on the Wrexham to Bidston line.
 Better connectivity at Shotton High and Low level stations and a new Deeside Parkway station would be a vital first step in progressing the synergy which exists in the economies of North and East Wales and Merseyside and the whole area covered by Transport for the North, especially when the Halton curve is opened.
-A half hourly service would greatly improve connectivity at both Shotton and Wrexham and open up rail travel opportunities to south Liverpool and the Liverpool Airport.
+A half hourly service would greatly improve connectivity at both Shotton and Wrexham.

 Saltney/Rossett redoubling:- The re-doubling of the Chester/Wrexham line between Saltney Junction and Rossett is welcomed and is further proof of the need to increase capacity on this line not only to benefit Holyhead/Cardiff services but also, and perhaps more importantly, to allow new services northwards from Wrexham to Merseyside and Liverpool Airport via the Halton curve.
 Re-doubling of the rest of this line, south of Rossett, should be considered for urgent execution in CP6, if not earlier, in order to realise the full potential of this line in developing economic growth in the Wrexham area.
-The new prison on Wrexham Industrial Estate is due to open this year.
+We note the new prison on Wrexham Industrial Estate is due to open in 2017.
 Easy public transport to/from the prison is essential to dissuade the use of cars and the congestion and pollution which follow.